 The precision of duplicate results is assessed by calculating the relative percent difference (RPD) between the duplicate measurements.
-If the RPD for laboratory derived duplicate samples exceeds 30 percent for organic analytes, or 20 percent for inorganic analytes, data will be qualified as described in the applicable validation procedure (USEPA 1999 and 2004a).
+If the RPD for laboratory-derived duplicate samples exceeds 20 percent for inorganic analytes, data will be qualified as described in the applicable validation procedure (USEPA 2004a).
+There are no criteria for organic laboratory duplicate precision because typically laboratories do not analyze laboratory duplicates for organic analyses.

 According to the USEPA Contract Laboratory Program National Functional Guidelines for Inorganic Data Review (USEPA 2004a), data are not qualified on the basis of field duplicate imprecision.
-However, field duplicate analysis results may be used in conjunction with historical or other mitigating data to support field decisions and may warrant qualification if aberrant results between primary and duplicate field samples are reported.
+However, a control criterion for an RPD for field duplicate samples will be 50 percent for this project.
+Qualification of sample data is to be as described in SOP-40 (BRC, where S the concentration of the original sample, and D is the concentration of the duplicate sample.

+ERM and MWH 2007), similar to the qualification of samples based on laboratory duplicates.
 The RPD is calculated as follows:

-$$RPD(\%) = \left[\frac{S - D}{\left(\frac{S + D}{2}\right)}\right] \times 100$$ where S the concentration of the original sample, and D is the concentration of the duplicate sample.
+$$RPD(\%) = \left[\frac{S - D}{\left(\frac{S + D}{2}\right)}\right] \times 100$$